-The Faculty will report the JD Financial Aid Program bursaries received by OSAP recipients directly to OSAP; this means that OSAP applicants do not have to declare their Faculty bursaries.
-Students from other provinces who receive both Faculty bursaries, and their provincial government funding are responsible for reporting their Faculty bursaries to these government student financial assistance agencies.
+The University of Toronto will report the JD Financial Aid Program bursaries received by OSAP recipients directly to OSAP; this means that OSAP applicants do not have to declare their JD Financial Aid Program bursaries.

+Students from other provinces who receive both Faculty bursaries, and their provincial government funding are responsible for reporting their JD Financial Aid Program bursaries to these government student financial assistance agencies.